 Total Energy Consumption

-The country's total consumption per capita reached 4.5 toe in 2020, which is three times higher than the Asian average (1.4 toe in 2019).
-Electricity consumption per capita is also 3 times higher than the regional average, at around 10 750 kWh (2020).
-However, the total energy intensity has been decreasing rapidly and regularly since 2010 (-2.3%/year).
+The country's total consumption per capita reached 4.7 toe in 2021, which is over three times higher than the Asian average (1.5 toe).
+Electricity consumption per capita is also 3 times higher than the regional average, at around 11 300 kWh (2021).

 Interactive Chart Taiwan Total Energy Consumption

 Crude Oil Production

-Taiwan imports all its crude oil needs (39 Mt of crude in 2020).
-Around half of the crude oil is imported from the Middle East, 33% from Saudi Arabia, 20% from Kuwait, and 20% from the United States (2020).
-Oil product imports and exports are close (14.8 Mt of imports and 12.2 Mt exports in 2020).
+Taiwan imports all its crude oil needs (40 Mt of crude in 2021).
+Over half of the crude oil is imported from the Middle East (31% from Saudi Arabia and 22% from Kuwait) and 19% from the United States (2021).
+Oil product imports and exports are close (14.4 Mt of imports and 13.8 Mt exports in 2021).